Shaming by Vanilla People

 Interestingly, the respondent’s side of the slash is not much of a factor for the left or right sides, but is close to 15% more common for those identifying with one or more roles outside of the slash.

-Given the prevalence of power exchange relationships in media like 50 Shades, it’s not surprising that such activities are not only recognisable by some vanilla people, but that they are also seen as shameful.
+With power exchange seen in media like Fifty Shades, it’s not surprising that it’s not only recognisable by some vanilla people, but also seen as shameful.

 What interests us however is the prevalence of Caregiver dynamics in shaming instances when power dynamic activities are broken down into sub-categories.
 The list below is based on the responses received: